dr-jts/crunchyblog/pg-svg/index.md

 * High points are shown at their location by triangles whose color and size indicate the height of the high point.
 * Tooltips provide more information about states and highpoints.

-The resulting map looks like this:
+The resulting map looks like this (to see tooltips open the [raw image](https://raw.githubusercontent.com/dr-jts/crunchyblog/master/pg-svg/us-highpt.svg)):

 ![](us-highpt.svg)